 Maintain good charging habits by always hanging up the EV charging plug and cable once you’re done.
 This protects the charger from incurring any additional or unnecessary damage, keeps the plug dry and also means it’s ready to go for the next person.

 Future-focused transport solutions.

 We’re confident in the power of EVs for the capital region and beyond.
 We’re developing technology to make your EV charging experience a positive one, every time, and our recent partnership with national charging network provider, Evie Networks, is bringing several new charging locations to the capital region.
 Part of the world-first Realising Electric Vehicles-to-Grid Services (REVS) project, we’re also focused on the future of our energy and transport for applications such as vehicle-to-grid (V2G).

 The first step to a fully integrated energy ecosystem is solar, and more than 30,000 ACT homes and small businesses are already utilising the sun rays to power their day.
 Charge your EV with solar power and you can also have peace of mind that your drive is 100% carbon neutral—and that’s courtesy to our environment, too.
 If you’re looking to take the next step and enjoy the perks of your own EV charger at your home or work, we’ve got you covered.

 Vehicle-to-grid technology is creating a more stable and reliable grid, and allowing you to maximise your energy investments.
 So, how does it work?What is V2G?

 Learn the difference between a Fast Charger and a Rapid Charger or how to register to use our charging network?Read our EV FAQs.

-Switch on to an energy plan designed for EV owners and you could unlock 4000 km of free drive time*.The EVolve plan.
+Switch to an energy plan designed for EV owners and power up with four hours of free charging every weekend*.